complexsystemslab/reading_list_journal_club/README.md

 http://inverseprobability.com/talks/notes/understanding-ai.html

-How data is used by activists and how to sustain data activism
+How data is used by activists and how to sustain data activism (participatory activism)

 https://doi.org/10.1016/j.patter.2022.100530